xml-director/xmldirector.plonecore/docs/source/pdf-generation.rst

 - Footnotes, headers, footers
 - PDF metadata, PDF comments

-The PDF generation is based on the Produce & Publisher framework (https://www.produce-and-publish.com) - in particular on the Produce & Publish Server and its counter part Produce & Publish Client.
+The PDF generation is based on the Produce & Publish framework (https://www.produce-and-publish.com) - in particular on the Produce & Publish Server and its counter part Produce & Publish Client.
 The PDF conversion is accomplished using an external like PrinceXML (http://www.princexml.com) or